techidaily/site-win11-tips/source/_posts/balancing-act-comparing-two-essential-windows-metrics.md

 5. You can click the green**(+)** icon on the Performance Monitor window to add a counter (a performance metric) and let the tool measure it for you.
 ![Performance Monitor Overview In Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/performance-monitor-overview-in-windows.jpg)

  Besides these tools, Windows is bloated with many other useful utilities to improve your experience.
-If you are interested in such things, check out our guide on some[useful Windows administrative tools](https://www.makeuseof.com/windows-administrative-tools-guide/) .
+If you are interested in such things, check out our guide on some [useful Windows administrative tools](https://www.makeuseof.com/windows-administrative-tools-guide/) .

 ## Say Goodbye to Unreliable Windows Systems